dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 ## Conclusion

 We covered a lot while building a fun little app that generates madlibs.
-Hopefully you now have a better understanding of Angular, speech recognition, and Rx*.
 We were able to experience a rapidly-approaching future for web interactivity with the Web Speech API, and we learned about RxJS observables and component communication in Angular.
 Finally, we learned how to authenticate an Angular app and Node API with Auth0, which you can integrate into your Madlibs app if you wish as a little bit of homework.

+Hopefully you now have a better understanding of Angular, speech recognition, and RxJS and are prepared to build your own more complex apps with these technologies!